 This online resource is designed for anyone and everyone and can be used by educators, non-teaching staff, students and leaders.
-Whether you are a primary school, high school, CARE school, TAFE or university, this toolkit can be utilised and adapted to suit your staff and young people.
+Whether you are a primary school, high school, CARE school, TAFE or University or Community group this toolkit can be utilised and adapted to suit your staff and young people.

-Whilst we make recommendations throughout, you may choose to use parts or all of the toolkit.
-As we say, it is entirely up to you to decide what will work best for your young carers and education facility.
+We have provided guidelines and suggested activities and resources, however you may choose to use parts or all of the toolkit.
+It is up to you to decide what will work best for your setting and young carers.